With the ever-evolving corporates, IT parks, hospitals, schools, colleges, and other businesses...

 The shelf life of a food article is the period between the date of manufacture of such food and the “Best Before” or “Date of expiry”, whichever is earlier, as printed on the label.
 Only food articles which have a valid shelf life of not less than 60% at the time of import of such food will be cleared by customs.

 If imported food articles have a shelf life of fewer than 7 days, the importer has to submit an application for issuance of provisional no-objection certificate to the customs.
 Thereafter, the Authorized Officer1 shall communicate to the customs along with no-objection certificate if the food articles conform to the required standard.
+These provisions are related to the FSSAI License for Importer.

-All imported food has to be packaged and labeled in accordance with Labeling and Packaging Regulations, 2011.
+All imported food has to be packaged and labelled in accordance with Labeling and Packaging Regulations, 2011.
 Also, the following compliances the Food Safety and Standards (Import) Regulations, 2017 are to be adhered to:

 In case multiple foods or foods falling under different categories are packed in a single container or carton or pallet or skid, then the foods are to be packed in such a manner that they are accessible for inspection and sampling.